mireyarod23/RangerGlove/README.md

 ![alt text](https://github.com/mireyarod23/RangerGlove/blob/master/Image/glove.PNG)

-NOTE: This visualization is scalable since only one component per a finger is shown.
+NOTE: This visualization is scalable since only one component per finger is shown.

 Schematic of all the components